Kayaking in Big Island

 There are several rental outfitters on Highway 11 between mile markers 110 and 113.
 There's also one unofficial stand at the shore, at the house on the corner just across from the parking lot.
 After you've loaded your kayak onto the roof of your car, follow the 2-mi road down the rather steep hill to the parking lot below.
 There are usually local guys who will set up your kayak and get you into (and out of) the water; tips of between $5 and $10 are encouraged, expected, and appreciated.

 Ocean Safari's Kayak Adventures.
 On the guided 3½-hour morning sea-cave tour that begins in Keauhou Bay, you can visit lava-tube sea caves along the coast, then swim ashore for a snack.
 The kayaks will already be on the beach, so you won't have to hassle with transporting them.
-The cost is $64 per person.
-A two-hour dolphin-spotting tour costs $35 per person.
+The cost is $68.50 per person.
+A two-hour, dolphin-spotting tour costs $35 per person.
 Kayak daily rental rates are $25 for singles and $40 for doubles.
-End of Kamehameha III Rd., Kailua-Kona, HI, 96740.
+Stand-up boards are $25 for two hours.
+If you want a lesson, it's $60 including the board (two-person minimum).
+End of Kamehameha III Rd., next to Sheraton Kona Resort & Spa at Keauhou Bay, Kailua-Kona, HI, 96740.
 808/326–4699. www.oceansafariskayaks.com.

 - Fodor's Go List 2014: Where we are going in 2014